The best snorkeling spots in the world (2025 update)

 Easiest access: USA and Canada

-Best time to go: year-round
+Best time to go: Year-round

 Honolua Bay, Maui, Hawaii

-Ari Atoll and Baa Atoll, Maldives
+Ari Atoll & Baa Atoll, Maldives

-Easiest access: Europe, Middle East
+Easiest access: Europe and Middle East

 Manta rays in Hanifaru Bay, Baa Atoll, Maldives

-Ningaloo Reef, Coral Bay, Western Australia
+Ningaloo Reef, Western Australia

-Easiest access: Australia, New Zealand, Southeast Asia
+Easiest access: Australia, New Zealand and Southeast Asia

-Best time to go: year-round
+Best time to go: Year-round

 Places to stay: Ningaloo Reef Resort, Mantarays Ningaloo Beach Resort Exmouth